1919 Aberdeenshire and Kincardineshire Central by-election

-The 1919 Aberdeenshire and Kincardine Central by-election was a parliamentary by-election held for the British House of Commons constituency of Aberdeenshire and Kincardineshire Central on 16 April 1919.
+The 1919 Aberdeenshire and Kincardine Central by-election was a parliamentary by-election held for the British House of Commons constituency of Aberdeen and Kincardine Central on 16 April 1919.

-Vacancy
+Background

 The seat had become vacant when the Coalition Conservative Member of Parliament (MP) Alexander Theodore Gordon died on 6 March 1919 aged just 37, from heart failure after suffering from influenza.
 He had held the seat only since the 1918 general election.